dbt-labs/docs.getdbt.com/website/docs/terms/ddl.md

 ### TRUNCATE

 The `TRUNCATE` command will remove all rows from a table while maintaining the underlying table structure.
 The `TRUNCATE` command is only applicable for table objects in a database.
-Unlike `DROP` statements, `TRUNCATE` statements don’t remove the actual table from the database.
-While some platforms allow for `TRUNCATE` statements to be rolled-back, they do remove the actual data in tables and should be used with caution.
+Unlike `DROP` statements, `TRUNCATE` statements don’t remove the actual table from the database, just the data stored in them.

 The syntax to use the `TRUNCATE` command is as follows: